orientechnologies/orientdb-docs/SQL-Query.md

 # SQL - SELECT

-Orient supports the SQL language to execute queries against the databas engine.
+Orient supports the SQL language to execute queries against the database engine.
 Take a look at the [operators](SQL-Where.md#operators) and [Functions](SQL-Where.md#functions).
 To learn the main differences in comparison to the SQL-92 standard, take a look at: [OrientDB SQL](SQL.md).

 # Syntax
 ```sql